 Any abbreviation used must be in full for the first use with the abbreviation shown in brackets, after that you can use the abbreviated form.
+For example,

-For example, open access (OA) Council of Australian University Librarians (CAUL)
+- o Open access (OA) - o Council of Australian University Librarians (CAUL)

 Be especially careful with the term LIS as it can mean library and information studies, services or sciences.
 We need to know which one you mean!